 AWS Directory Service for Microsoft Active Directory, also known as AWS Managed Microsoft Active Directory (AD), enables your directory-aware workloads and AWS resources to use managed Active Directory (AD) in AWS.
 AWS Managed Microsoft AD is built on actual Microsoft AD and does not require you to synchronize or replicate data from your existing Active Directory to the cloud.
 You can use the standard AD administration tools and take advantage of the built-in AD features, such as Group Policy and single sign-on.
 With AWS Managed Microsoft AD, you can easily join Amazon EC2 and Amazon RDS for SQL Server instances to your domain, and use AWS End User Computing services, such as Amazon WorkSpaces, with AD users and groups.

-    Multi-region replication enables you to deploy and use a single AWS Managed Microsoft AD directory across multiple AWS Regions.
-This makes it easier and more cost-effective for you to deploy and manage your Microsoft Windows and Linux workloads globally.
-With the automated multi-region replication capability, you get higher resiliency, while your applications use a local directory for optimal performance.
+Multi-region replication allows you to deploy and use a single AWS Managed Microsoft AD directory across multiple AWS Regions.
+This makes it more simple and more cost-effective for you to deploy and manage your Microsoft Windows and Linux workloads globally.
+With the automated multi-region replication capability, you get higher resiliency, while your applications use a local directory for better performance.

 Seamless domain join

 AWS Managed Microsoft AD enables you to use seamless domain join for new and existing Amazon EC2 for Windows Server and Amazon EC2 for Linux instances.
 For new EC2 instances, you can choose which domain to join at launch time by using the AWS Management Console.
 You can use seamless domain join for existing EC2 instances by using the EC2Config service.
 Amazon EC2 instances can also join to a single shared directory from any AWS account and any Amazon VPC within a Region.